lvh/lvh.github.io/posts/2014/04/more-on-financial-aid-grant-optimization.md

 optimization algorithms.

-Some of these algorithms require the derivative of the goal function with respect to a particular grant size $g_j$ at a particular point.
+Some of these algorithms require the derivative of the goal function with respect to a particular grant size \\(g_j\\) at a particular point.
 In case we don't have the real derivative, we can still provide a numerical approximation.
 In our case, we don't really need to approximate, since the derivatives are fairly easy to compute
 analytically: